Robitx/gp.nvim/README.md

 ### Commands
 - Have ChatGPT experience directly in neovim:
 	- `:GpChatNew` - open fresh chat
-    - `:VisualChatNew` - open fresh chat using current or last selection
+  	- `:GpVisualChatNew` - open fresh chat using current or last selection
 	- `:GpChatFinder` - open telescope to search through chats
 	- `:GpChatRespond` - request new gpt response for the current chat
-    - `:ChatDelete` - delete the current chat
+  	- `:GpChatDelete` - delete the current chat
 - Ask GPT and get response to the specified output:
 	- `:GpInline` - answers into the current line (gets replaced)
 	- `:GpAppend` - answers after the current line